Shreyasi Singh: Political career

 At the age of 29, she joined the Bharatiya Janata Party in 2020 and successfully contested the 2020 Bihar Legislative Assembly election from Jamui (Vidhan Sabha constituency), defeating the RJD’s Vijay Prakash with a margin of over 41,000 votes.

-At the age of 34, She wins the Bihar Legislative Assembly election with the highest margin of 54,498 votes from Jamui constituencies.
-On 20th Nov 2025, She became the cabinet minister in the bihar government.
+At the age of 34, She won the Bihar Legislative Assembly election with the highest margin of 54,498 votes from Jamui constituencies.
+On 20 November 2025, she became the cabinet minister in the Bihar government.
+On 22 November 2025, she was appointed the Sports and IT minister in the Government of Bihar.